 Country Club Rehabilitation Campus at Delaware Quality Metrics

 Minimizes Pressure Ulcers

-This tells you the percentage of residents that suffered from a pressure ulcer.
-Pressure ulcers, which are also known as bed sores, are often caused by residents staying in one position for too long.
+This tells you the percentage of patients who sustained a pressure ulcer.
+Pressure ulcers, also called bed sores, are routinely the result of residents not being moved frequently enough.
 Better nursing care can reduce the number of pressure ulcers sustained by residents in a nursing home.

 Minimizes Serious Falls

 In Country Club Rehabilitation Campus at Delaware , 3.68% of Patients had Serious Falls

 This measures the percent of long-term patients that have experienced falls leading to major injury.
 Falls can arise for a variety of reasons, but high rates of falls resulting in injuries may be an indication of lower levels of patient supervision.

 In Country Club Rehabilitation Campus at Delaware , 1.34% of Patients had UTIs

 This indicates the percentage of residents that sustained a urinary tract infection.
 UTI's are considered by many experts to be an indicator of the quality of nursing care .
 UTI's are often linked to worse hygiene protocols.
 Nevertheless, this statistic could be skewed for certain nursing homes due to varying reporting standards for these infections.

 In Country Club Rehabilitation Campus at Delaware , 12.59% of Patients use Anti-Psychotic Medication